Skip to main content Skip to complementary content

 Integrating and expanding Qlik Cloud Analytics

-Integrating with your Qlik Sense Enterprise SaaS environment involves both integration at the Qlik Cloud platform level and with the Qlik Sense Enterprise SaaS features you wish to use, which is the focus here.
+Integrating with your Qlik Cloud Analytics environment involves both integration at the Qlik Cloud platform level and with the Qlik Cloud Analytics features you wish to use, which is the focus here.
+This may involve application development, or it may leverage the features of Qlik Cloud analytics designed to share analytics to other environments.

 For integrating with the Qlik Cloud platform, see the Qlik Cloud platform evaluation guide.